mbeaumon/R2MCDS/README.md

 Version 0.7
 =======
-hist.wrap now use ggplot2 to make the distance histogram unmarked.wrap was deleted
+* hist.wrap now use ggplot2 to make the distance histogram
+* all unmarked dependency were deleted
+* MCDS output are numeric